🧠Working With AI the Right Way | Knowledge Boundaries & Assumption Control — Chapter Eight

 “I don’t know what to prioritize.”

-When assumptions replace clarity, the system must choose defaults.
+When assumptions replace clarity, the system defaults to generic coverage.

 One incorrect assumption rarely stays isolated.